roura356a/csk/intl.en-US/User Guide for Edge Container Service/Edge cluster management/Create a managed edge Kubernetes cluster.md

     **Note:** To rebind the domain name, click **Rebind Domain Name**.

-You can [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md) and run the `kubectl get node` command to view information about the nodes in the cluster.
+You can [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md) and run the `kubectl get node` command to view information about the nodes in the cluster.

 ![Check the results](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2883068951/p51375.png)